Fellow-Consulting-AG/docapp-docs/docs/kv2/how-to-deal-with-different-vat-amounts.md

  - VAT
 ---

-## If you have an invoice with two different VAT amounts, teach them as follows:
+## If you have an invoice with two different VAT amounts, train them as follows:

 ![](/_images/doc2/image-1.png)